RyuKaian/MIPS-py/README.md

 ## Introduction

 This project is for the course CSEN 601 Computer System Architecture.
-We implemented pipelined version MIPS using Python 3.7.
+I implemented pipelined version MIPS using Python 3.7.
+Datapath diagram is the Logisim implementation of the project and documentation on the Instructions is in this file.

 ## Running the code
 1. Input the instructions you want to run in the [Instructions](./Instructions.txt) text file